 Fright Flick starts in promisingly with what looks like a standard slasher movie shower scene where a clearly silicon-enhanced woman (Jennifer Garner, although not the Alias (2001-6) heroine) is doing a gratuitous shower scene, which then opens up to reveal that we are on the set of a cheesy B-budget slasher film.
-This places Fright Flick into the same arena as several other low-budget slasher films of recent vintage such as Lights Camera Dead (2007), Bleading Lady/Star Vehicle (2010) and Silent But Deadly (2011) that takes the meta-aware road of being low-budget slasher films set around the making of low-budget slasher films.
+This places Fright Flick into the same arena as several other low-budget slasher films that came out around the same time such as Lights Camera Dead (2007), Skeleton Crew (2009), Bleading Lady/Star Vehicle (2010) and Silent But Deadly (2011) that takes the meta-aware road of being low-budget slasher films set around the making of low-budget slasher films.

 Israel Luna is an openly gay filmmaker and most of his films directly deal with this in some fashion, although they also sit outside the Queer Cinema niche and seem aimed at mainstream crossover appeal.
 Fright Flick is pitched as a straight slasher film rather than a gay film, for instance.
 That said, the gay cinema influence sits not far removed from it.
 The low-budget film being shot seems to have an inordinate number of gay characters on the set – I cannot exactly estimate the real-life percentages of gay people you would find on the average film set but it seems far higher here than you would get in real-life.
 Not that one has any objections to this at all but you get the impression that Luna cast the film with friends and acquaintances, resulting in even the nominally straight characters – the married director (Richard Curtin), the new set P.A.
 (Tyler Brockington), the frustrated assistant director (Jon Paul Burkhart) – being played by gay actors who come off as being unable to act straight.
 There is almost no scene, for instance, that seems to go by without some character tossing in an innuendo or catty retort.